EPitchiah/Week-6-Lab---ESP28-TRK55-JAM580/README.md

 For example in the name variable, the input keyword allows the user's information to be stored into the variable.
 The variables can be changed to fit programmer's program.

-When the code is run, the program should prompt the question and after the user replies, it promtps the next question and then prints a statement using the user's responses.
+When the code runs, the program should prompt the question and after the user replies, it promtps the next question and then prints a statement using the user's responses.

 ## Contribution
 We chose this wording of the license because the agreement leaves some ambiguity and flexibility to apply in various contexts yet still keep a strong enough hold to keep the users in check.
+(add code of conduct explanation -> you should definitely mention your code of conduct in the details of how to contribute to your project)

 ## Authors